 2020 has been full of surprises.
 Today, most of us are living a new normal we never would have ever dreamed of before.
-We’ve overcome obstacles and adjusted nearly every part of our lives, uncertain of what the future holds or what’s coming next.
+We’ve overcome obstacles and adjusted nearly every part of our lives, uncertain of what the future holds.
 The pandemic has challenged us in ways we never thought possible, including our skincare.
 Enter maskne.

-OK, we get it, in the grand scheme of things, skincare really isn’t that important (Kim, there’s people that are dying) but Maskne is real and it’s not going away.
-If 2020 hasn’t been hard enough seeing our skin going to ruin seems like the final insult to injury but don’t worry, there are things we can do to restore our skin to its former dewy glory.
+OK, we get it, in the grand scheme of things, skincare really isn’t that important but Maskne is real and it’s not going away.
+If 2020 hasn’t been hard enough seeing our skin going to ruin seems like the final insult to injury.
+But don’t worry, there are things we can do to restore our skin to its former dewy glory.

 So, what can you do to avoid getting maskne?

 It might sound obvious but make sure you wash your mask and wash it often.
 Buy a couple of good quality, reusable masks to wear in rotation and wash each one after use.
 Think of them like your underwear; you wouldn’t wear the same pair for a week at a time so don’t do it with your mask.
 Stick it in a hot wash with your usual laundry or soak it in boiling water for about 30 minutes.
 If you suffer from sensitive skin try to avoid perfumed laundry detergents which will only irritate your skin further.

 2. Avoid Wearing Makeup

 If there’s one positive to come from lockdown it’s been the chance to go make up free.
 With very few reasons to leave the house most of us have ditched the foundation and favoured the au naturel look which is great news for our skin.
 Masks are already suffocating the skin and creating spot boosting environments, if you add makeup into this mix you’re increasing the chances clogged pores and spots.